plajjan/ddos-gen/README.md

 ## knob subscribers versus sources-per-subscriber

 While most parameters are self-explaining, the '-subs' (Amount of subscribers) and the 'sps' (sources per subscriber) knob need some explanation.
+Both influence heavily the src-mac, src-Ip and VID of the generated packets.

-* To a subscriber there is always a subnet assigned, the start-point is '-sip'.
+* A subscriber is always mapped to a unique subnet, the start-point is provided via the knob '-sip'.
 * If there are multiple subscribers configured, then all use an incremented subnet-range.
 The increment between the subnets can be influenced by the --offset knob.
 * for each given subnet/subscriber we may have multiple src-addresses to launch for DDOS.
 This is defined via the '-sps' knob